owner, chef, and author

 she is pleased to be the newest addition to the kids chef staff. cori looks forward to being a conscious food mentor to this new upcoming group of young "chefs" as we traverse the globe this summer via the cest si bon kitchen. cori has two grown sons and 3 grandchildren.

-elizabeth gildner, teen intern
+elizabeth gildner, lead intern

 is 16 years old and is a rising junior at west carteret high school in morehead city, nc.